 Michael Grade had by then come into London Management and was training to take over the business from his father, Leslie.
 Meanwhile, Bernard Delfont, who was by then running EMI, had to divest himself of agency work because the monopolies commission had just come in and they (the Grades) were in a great position, which the commission were only too aware of.
 Ian laughs "With Leslie running the agency, Bernie running EMI and Lew running ATV, you could pick up an artist, London Management handled them, EMI recorded them and ATV gave them a series!"

-This kind of practise of course was not uncommon in those days and most agents went to great lengths and sometimes spent many years grooming and nurturing young talent.
+This kind of practice of course was not uncommon in those days and most agents went to great lengths and sometimes spent many years grooming and nurturing young talent.
 "It was like the Hollywood studio system where you used to nurture artistes once you signed them and then built them into stars" says Ian.
 But the business was an ever-changing world and after his two years at London Management, Ian decided to go it alone.
 "I'd been looking after Dave Dee of the pop group, Dave Dee, Dozy, Beaky, Mick and Tich, who had a string of top ten singles in the 1960's, but now they had split up and I was Dave's agent.
 We had a couple of hit records and he worked the clubs and he did all right, and his manager, Bob James, said to me 'why don't we go into business together, as agent/manager?'
 I said 'Yes, great idea', so I went into partnership with Bob in 1971, our first office was in John Princes Street off Oxford Circus.
 We handled Dave and became known as the 'Has-beens Agency' because we picked up all the old acts that nobody wanted anymore, Ronnie Carroll, The Kaye Sisters, all these people who were still working but weren't big stars anymore, although they had been."

 They continued like this for two years when, following a move to Mayfair and a brief association with record producer David Paramor, they closed the agency and terminated the partnership.
 "That's just the way it was.
 It was going all right but we were never going to go anywhere with it and we were on a hiding to nothing.
 We were never going to be the Grades."
 However, Ian had proved that he could survive in the business on his own terms and not just because of his famous relatives.
 Now he wanted to try something different.
-"I'd always liked the advertising business, so I got myself, through a contact, the equivalent of what I suppose was a management-training scheme at a medium size ad agency called Lonsdales, who handled accounts like Abbey National and Toshiba.
-I was on a six-month training course, but after about three months they said they'd have to move me on a bit faster because they needed people, and I became a supervisor on the agency's second biggest account, which was Paramount Pictures UK.
+"I'd always liked the advertising business, so I got myself, through a contact, the equivalent of what I suppose was a management-training scheme at a medium size ad agency called Lonsdales who handled accounts like Abbey National and Toshiba.
+I was on a six-month training course, but after about three months they said they'd have to move me on a bit faster because they needed people and I became a supervisor on the agency's second biggest account, which was Paramount Pictures UK.
 Three years later, Ian ended up at Paramount as Director of Publicity and Advertising in the UK.
 This is where he started learning about PR.

 "All the time I was keeping my showbiz connections going because whatever I was doing it was connected with show business in some way or other.
 I had a great three years at Paramount, I was Director of Publicity, and we had some wonderful movies like Saturday Night Fever, Grease and Watership Down."
 Following that Ian went to EMI Films as Director of International Marketing for Europe and South America, which meant that he travelled quite a lot and was out of the country for about nine months of the year.
 "I spent two and a half happy years there until Thorn bought EMI and closed down the film business.
 I had a lot of PR experience by this time so I went into business with some friends of mine and we opened a PR agency called Pushbike, and we handled a lot of film and TV work.